Queaty-0/NyxPerennial-docs/README.md

 ## 🌐 [Networking](docs/networking.md)

-Networking and routing layout.
+Networking and routing layout w/ draw.io

 ## ⭐ [The Future](docs/future.md)

-Goals and projects I have for the homelab.
+Goals and projects I have for the homela